intarchboard/program-rfced-future/draft-saintandre-rfced-model.md

 ### RFC Series Working Group (RSWG)

-The RFC Series Working Group (RSWG) shall formulate proposals regarding policies governing the RFC series.
+The RFC Series Working Group (RSWG) shall formulate proposals regarding policies that govern the RFC series.
 The intent is that the RSWG operate in a way similar to working groups in the IETF and research groups in the IRTF.
 Therefore, all RSWG meetings shall be open to any participant, subject to intellectual